SMF - Just Installed!

 David

-When it comes to the new Tenancy almost all bets are off, they can set a higher rent and now that you have had this argument I think it can be agreed the issue has been made prominent, but that does not mean you have to accept that term.
+When it comes to the new Tenancy Agreement (not SPT) almost all bets are off, they can set a higher rent and now that you have had this argument I think it can be agreed the issue has been made prominent, but that does not mean you have to accept that term.

 You might just remain in the property, if they do not evict you using S8 or S21 with the appropriate notice periods, then remaining in the property beyond the end of the first two year fixed term will have created a Statutory Periodic Tenancy with all the same terms of the previous Tenancy except the term itself.
-The increase term will remain unenforceable or should we say disputable.

-You can expect the Landlord to then try to evict you but remember, nobody can be forcefully evicted without a Court Order and then only by Court Appointed Baliffs.
+You can expect the Landlord to then try to evict you but remember, nobody can be forcefully evicted without a Court Order and then only by Court Appointed Bailiffs.
 In real terms this can take up to a year in some areas, maybe 6 months in others.
 All the time there will be tactics that can delay matters for months.

 As in many cases, it is easier to fight the foundation argument than the issue they wish to argue.